Greenham Trust Ltd

 Demonstrate Co-Funding: “Applications are more likely to be considered positively if applicants can demonstrate that they have already raised some funding towards the project.”
 The Trust rarely provides 100% funding.

-Matched Funding for Major Grants: Major grants operate on a £1 for £1 matched funding basis for newly raised funds from personal/corporate donations, fundraising activities, local authorities, and other charitable organizations.
+Matched Funding for Major Grants: Major grants operate on a £1 for £1 matched funding basis for newly raised funds from personal/corporate donations, fundraising activities, local authorities, and other charitable organisations.

-Inclusivity in Sports: When applying for sports-related funding, demonstrate inclusivity and programs that serve people with disabilities, disadvantaged backgrounds, or aim to get children active.
+Inclusivity in Sports: When applying for sports-related funding, demonstrate inclusivity and programmes that serve people with disabilities, disadvantaged backgrounds, or aim to get children active.

 Use The Good Exchange: “By listing your project on The Good Exchange, you are maximising your chances of securing multiple donations and grants from different sources.”

-Geographic Alignment: Ensure your project serves West Berkshire or neighboring ward areas of North Hampshire (Newbury and environs)
+Geographic Alignment: Ensure your project serves West Berkshire or neighbouring ward areas of North Hampshire (Newbury and environs)

 Recent Funded Projects Examples: